inception-project/inception-external-recommender-v2/README.md

-# inception-external-recommender-v2
+# galahad

 Machine learning model server for NLP that can predict AND train.
-It can be e.g. used for interactive machine learning setups or as an external recommender with [INCEpTION](https://github.com/inception-project/inception).
+It can be e.g. used for interactive machine learning setups or as an external recommender with [INCEpTION](https://inception-project.github.io/).
 It provides a REST-like interface and hence is integrable with a wide range of applications and use cases.

 ## Installation